goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 Adhering to the following guidelines will help us get your PRs merged much easier and faster, with fewer edits needed.

 -   Ideally, when you are making contributions to the documentation, you should fork and clone our repo, then [build it locally](#set-up-your-local-build), so that you can test the docs and run the required linting and spell checkers before pushing your PR.
+While you can do much of the writing and editing within the GitHub UI, you cannot run the required linters from the GitHub UI.

 -   Please refer to our [Style Guide](./style-guide.mdx) for authentik documentation.
 Here you will learn important guidelines about not capitalizing authentik, how we format our titles and headers, and much more.